Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Does motorcycle insurance cover track days?

-Zip around the race track with coverage made especially for speedsters like you.
+Zip around the track with insurance coverage designed for track day.

-Standard insurers steer clear of coverage for track riding.
-However, if you find yourself on the track, consider track-day options offered by specialty providers to protect you, your bike and your wallet.
+Most standard insurers steer clear of coverage for track riding, but a few companies make exceptions in special cases.
+However, if you find yourself on the track, consider track day insurance offered by specialty providers to protect you and your motorcycle.

-However, some companies allow track riding in an educational setting with an instructor or if the event isn’t considered a speed or timed event.
+- Standard bike insurers.
+Some companies allow track riding in an educational setting with an instructor or if it isn’t a speed or timed event.
+But you should see track coverage listed specifically on your policy since most motorcycle policies exclude racing or track days.

 Get the protection you need so that you can focus on the thrill of track day alone.
 Coverage a track-day insurer typically offers: